ellesLs/Meu-Portfolio/README.md

 <h3>🚀 Getting Started</h3>

-Download files or clone clone this repository
+Download file or clone clone this repository

 To run this project, install it locally using npm or yarn or pnpm: